This slow cooker Mississippi Pot Roast recipe is so easy to make.

 Ingredients and Variations

-Seasonings – The combination of dry ranch dressing mix and au jus gravy mix adds lots of flavor.
-If you’d prefer, skip the packet and make your own ranch dressing (or even just add the ranch dressing seasonings).
+Seasonings – A combination of dry ranch dressing mix and au jus gravy mix adds tons of flavor to this dish.
+If you prefer, you can skip the packet and make your own ranch dressing (or just add the ranch dressing seasonings).

-Pepperoncini Peppers – The secret ingredient that tenderizes the meat and gives it a zesty pop of flavor!
-While they are spicy out of the jar, I don’t find this recipe to be spicy.
+Pepperoncini Peppers – This is the secret ingredient that tenderizes the meat and gives it a great flavor!
+Although they’re spicy out of the jar, this recipe isn’t spicy.

-Variations – This roast is great with added veggies like carrots, celery, or onions.
+Variations – This roast is delicious on its own, but it’s even better with some added veggies like carrots, celery, or onions.

 How to Make Mississippi Pot Roast